Blog

 Use an Anti-Dandruff Shampoo

-The most effective way to clear up dandruff is by washing with anti-dandruff shampoo.
-You can buy shampoos formulated to treat and prevent dandruff online or from your local supermarket or drugstore.
+The most effective hair care products to clear up dandruff are anti-dandruff shampoos.
+You can buy over-the-counter shampoos formulated to treat and prevent dandruff online or from your local supermarket or drugstore.

-When you're comparing shampoos that treat dandruff, look for science-based active ingredients such as pyrithione zinc, ketoconazole, selenium sulfide, coal tar and salicylic acid.
+When comparing shampoos that treat dandruff, look for science-based active ingredients such as pyrithione zinc (sometimes called zinc pyrithione), ketoconazole, selenium sulfide, coal tar, and salicylic acid.

 Our dandruff detox shampoo contains 1% pyrithione zinc and salicylic acid.
-This medicated shampoo works to reduce build-up on the scalp, soothing itchiness and reducing flaking.
+This medicated shampoo reduces build-up on the scalp, soothes itchiness, and reduces flaking.

 Make sure to follow the instructions provided with your shampoo.
-Be careful when using coal tar shampoo, as this ingredient can discolor blonde, white or gray hair and make your skin become more sensitive to sunlight.
+Also, be careful when using coal tar shampoo, as this ingredient can discolor blonde, white, or gray hair and make your skin more sensitive to sunlight.

 Eat a Healthy, Balanced Diet

-Although there’s no direct link between diet and dandruff, some research in women has found that eating a diet that’s rich in fruit and low in high-fat, high-sugar processed foods may help to reduce the severity of seborrheic dermatitis.
+Although there’s no direct link between diet and dandruff, some research in women has found that eating a diet rich in fruit and low in high-fat, high-sugar processed foods may help reduce the severity of seborrheic dermatitis (a skin condition that often causes dandruff.

 Our guide to foods to eat for hair growth lists specific ingredients to prioritize for a healthy scalp and hair.